chasemcdo/chasemcdo/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me

 - I am a Third-year Engineering Science student majoring in Machine Intelligence at the University of Toronto

 - I am passionate about software development and eager to gain broader exposure to its applications

+- Currently seeking a 4/12/16 month internship starting in the summer of 2022

 ### Contact
 [LinkedIn](https://www.linkedin.com/in/chasem/)

 # Courses
 ### Current

 - [ECE421](https://github.com/chasemcdo/ECE421) Introduction to Machine Learning

 - ECE367 Matrix Algebra & Optimization

 - ECE358 Foundations of Computing

 ### To Be Completed by May 2022

 - ECE324 Machine Intelligence, Software and Neural Networks

 - ECE353 Systems Software

 - ROB311 Artificial Intelligence

 - ECE368 Probabilistic Reasoning